-Wheat allergy tops the charts as one of the top eight food allergens in the United States.
+Wheat allergies and sensitivity tops the charts as one of the top eight food allergens in the United States.
 Most allergic reactions occur from ingestion of wheat but reactions may occur when wheat flour is inhaled.

 There are two main risk factors for wheat allergy: